 Making soft Kaleji Masala AKA liver fry is one of those recipes where spices are less important.
 What matters is technique.
 Even if you add only salt and pepper you can make the best liver curry.
 The trick is to make it soft and juicy.

 So, follow the cooking timings and steps religiously for best tasting juicy lamb or beef liver curry.
 Obviously, you can play around with spices, but this recipe is really balanced with aroma spices and gravy, so you better follow it.
-You may learn more about benefits of eating liver here.
+You may learn more about the benefits of eating liver here.

 All ingredients are visible in the photo above so I won't list them except for a few, that I feel need some discussion.